AdguardTeam/KnowledgeBase/docs/mac/solving problems/big-sur-issues.md

 Click *Apply* to make AdGuard route all traffic that went through it to the configured proxy server.

-If you run into any problems, please contact our tech support: support@adguard.com.
+If you run into any problems, please contact our tech support at support@adguard.com.

 #### Example 1: Configuring an upstream Shadowsocks proxy